anish-lakkapragada/anish-lakkapragada.github.io/_posts/2025-06-04-vc-rademacher-test.md

 ### notation

-*Please at least skim this section as notation for statistical learning theory is quite unconsistent across different places.*
+*Please at least skim this section as notation for statistical learning theory is quite inconsistent across different places.*

 We start by defining some notation we'll need for this blog post, most of which is directly taken from the 15.097 notes.
 We define our input space as $$\mathcal{X}$$ and our output space as $$\mathcal{Y} = \{-1, 1\}$$.
 Our observed data $$\{(X_i, y_i)\}_{i = 1}^m$$ are drawn IID from distribution $$D$$ on the space $$\mathcal{X} \times \mathcal{Y}$$.
 Our goal is to create a function $$f: \mathcal{X} \to \mathcal{Y}$$ that minimizes the true risk $$R^{\text{true}}(f) = \mathbb{P}_{(X, y) \sim D}[f(X) \neq y]$$.
 Often times this risk is uncomputable as $$D$$ is unknown and so we must settle by using the empirical risk $$R^{\text{emp}}(f) = \frac{1}{m} \sum_{i = 1}^m \mathbf{1}\{f(X_i) \neq y_i\}$$.